Originating from the North East games industry, the Immersive Technologies Sector in the region has grown to one of the most significant in the UK.

 Five universities in the North East ensure that the region is a source of talent, with each university offering innovative and specialist courses aimed at the Immersive Technology sector, focused on robotics and Artificial Intelligence at both undergraduate and postgraduate level.

-The North East Futures University Technical College (UTC), opening in 2018, will specialise in IT & Computing and Healthcare Sciences for 14 – 19 year olds.
-The college will offer innovative ways of learning centred on specialist projects, and has private sector funding from Accenture, HP and Ubisoft.
+The North East Futures University Technical College (UTC), specialises in IT & Computing and Healthcare Sciences for 14 – 19 year olds.
+The college offers innovative ways of learning centred on specialist projects, and has private sector funding from Accenture, HP and Ubisoft.

 Unrivalled business networks